-Automatic Setting Of Speed Loop Gains
+Automatic Setting Of Speed Loop Gains (do this at mid to full roll)

 The procedure is exactly as described for vector mode except that the starting values for compliance angle will be smaller.
 Typical examples are:

 10 degrees for servo with 4096 PPR encoder (Unimotor).15 to 20 degrees for servo with 2048 encoder (EZ, Magna and NT motors)4 degrees for a motor with high resolution sin cos encoder.